Women Should Not Have to Choose Between Having and Raising Children versus Having a Non-Child-Raising Career; They Should Be Able to Do BOTH

 Yes, it is realistic to end the age-discrimination.
 Though not common, the fact is that people can begin a career two decades later than most, and be very successful as well.
 I did it.

 I graduated from college in 1968 and did not begin my career as a biostatistician until 1988 when I entered graduate school to study biostatistics.
 True, the admissions committee was split almost down the middle on whether to admit a person of my age (41 years old) but they ended up having no regrets.
 I got a doctoral degree in 1992 at the age of 45 and then worked in my career as a Senior Research Scientist for 20 years until retiring at the age of 65 in 2012.
-(Many professionals work past the age of 65.)
 This is doable.
 The age-discrimination is not written in stone.

 Yes, it is biologically feasible for a woman to have and raise children at home AND then go on to have a non-child-raising fulfilling career.
 The 'biological ticking clock' is not the problem!